-The Brand team in External Relations is your main contact point for all brand queries and brand-related requests.
+The Brand team is your main contact point for all brand queries and brand-related requests.
 We can supply logos and offer recommendations and information on the correct usage and application of the University of Melbourne brand and logo.

 We also assist with advice regarding the University’s brand architecture including creation of official co-brands and unique logos, in consultation with the Brand Panel.

 Need a University logo for a conference brochure?
 Running an event in conjunction with other Universities and need a University logo for a banner?
 Looking for assistance on how to use the University logo within a sponsorship package?